 Trade-only supplier says strong long-haul sales this year and last shows the resilience of independent agents.
 Lee Hayhurst reports

-A 21% increase in the value of sales by long-haul specialist Travel 2 last year demonstrated the resilience of independent travel agencies, according to the trade‑only supplier.
+A 21% increase in the value of sales by long-haul specialist Travel 2 last year demonstrated the resilience of independent travel agencies, according to

 Speaking to Travel Weekly after the Glasgow-based specialist’s year-end in June, managing director Andy Freeth said agents did £29 million more business with it than in the previous year.

 Key to that growth was a 38% increase in the value of sales of holidays, a sector Travel 2 has been pushing as it seeks to establish itself as a major operator trade partner as well as a provider of consolidated air fares and other product.